A step-by-step look at the protective services officer (PSO) recruitment process.

 You must pass all components of the exam before you can progress to the next phase of the selection process.

-The exam includes eight assessments:
+The exam includes four assessments:

 - numeracy skills